Skip to content

 print(log)

-# Retrieving data from the tax authority
+# data recovery from tax authorities

-error = False
+erreur = False

 try:

-# admindata will be a read-only application-scope data
+# admindata will be read-only application data

 config["admindata"] = config["layers"]["dao"].get_admindata()